-In 1845 martial law was proclaimed over the lower North Island, in response to military action by the chiefs Te Rangihaeata and Te Rauparaha.
-Armed police led by Inspector D. S. Durie of Wellington arrested several chiefs at the site of present-day Plimmerton in July 1849, and confiscated arms and ammunition.
+In 1846 martial law was proclaimed over the lower North Island in response to threatened military action by the chiefs Te Rangihaeata and Te Rauparaha.
+Armed police, led by Inspector D. S. Durie of Wellington and supported by soldiers and sailors, arrested several chiefs. including Te Rauparaha, at the site of present-day Plimmerton in July 1846, and confiscated arms and ammunition.
 This drawing shows the securely fenced police stockade at Paremata on Porirua Harbour, with a raupō hut standing on its seaward side.

 Using this item

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.